-1. Load your computer in Safe Mode with Networking: Click Start, click Shut down, click Restart, click OK.
-During your computer starting process press F8 key on your keyboard multiple times until you see Windows Advanced Option menu, then select Safe mode with networking from the list.
+1. Start your computer in Safe Mode.
+Click Start, click Shut Down, click Restart, click OK.
+During your computer starting process press the F8 key on your keyboard multiple times until you see the Windows Advanced Option menu, then select Safe Mode with Networking from the list.

 Video showing how to start Windows 7 in "Safe Mode with Networking":

-Your computer will now restart into "Advanced Startup options menu."
-Click on the "Troubleshoot" button, then click on "Advanced options" button.
-In the advanced option screen click on "Startup settings."
+Your computer will now restart into "Advanced Startup options menu".
+Click on the "Troubleshoot" button, then click on the "Advanced options" button.
+In the advanced option screen click on "Startup settings".
 Click on the "Restart" button.
 Your PC will restart into Startup Settings screen.
-Press "5" to boot in Safe Mode with Networking.
+Press F5 to boot in Safe Mode with Networking.

 Video showing how to start Windows 8 in "Safe Mode with Networking":

-2. Smart Guard Protection modifies system hosts file.
-It is used to resolve some canonical names of websites to IP addresses.
-When it is changed, users may be redirected to malicious site while still seeing a good URL in address bar.
-To fix this, please download Microsoft FixIt tool that restores hosts file to windows default.
-Run this tool when downloaded and follow the on-screen instructions.
-Download link below:
+2. Smart Guard Protection modifies the system Hosts file.
+The Hosts file is used to resolve canonical names of websites to IP addresses.
+When it is changed, the user may be redirected to malicious sites, despite seeing legitimate URLs in address bar.
+It is difficult to determine sites are genuine when the Hosts file is modified.

-3. Download and install recommended malware removal software to completely remove this fake antivirus from your PC.
+3. Download and install recommended malware removal software to completely remove this fake antivirus program from your PC.

-- Location 1 (The file is renamed to "iexplore.exe" because most of spyware doesn't block this file)
+- Location 1 (the file is renamed to "iexplore.exe", since most spyware does not block this file)